-Dr. Ed Kolodziej is one of the newest collaborators with the Puget Sound Institute.
+Dr. Ed Kolodziej is one of the Puget Sound Institute’s newest collaborators.
 Kolodziej began his appointment at the University of Washington Department of Civil and Environmental Engineering last fall with a joint appointment at Interdisciplinary Arts and Sciences at UW Tacoma.
 His research looks at some of the ways that organic compounds like steroids and other pharmaceuticals persist in the environment.
-Known as contaminants of emerging concern (CEC), these compounds are flushed into Puget Sound and other natural systems every day.
+Known as contaminants of emerging concern (CECs), these compounds are flushed into Puget Sound and other natural systems every day.

 Kolodziej’s studies of steroids in particular have led him down some unusual and unexpected paths.
 He remembers the time he came across a freelance chemist who seemed to have a remarkable knowledge of designer drugs—particularly steroid-related compounds.